Audiovisual Speech Synthesis using Tacotron2: End-to-end Audiovisual Speech Synthesis

-A location-sensitive attention \cite{chorowski2015attention} is applied to the $M \times1088$ phoneme intermediate representation that is output by the phoneme encoder.
+A location-sensitive attention \\ \cite{chorowski2015attention} is applied to the $M \times1088$ intermediate phoneme representation generated by the phoneme encoder.
 The output of the attention mechanism is called the context vector and is estimated as a weighted sum of the $M$ intermediate representations.
 The attention and decoding blocks are applied in an iterative way.
-Therefore, the attention weights, i.e. alignments, of the $t$ time-frames are determined by how much the intermediate representation is correlated with the decoder output of the $t-1$ time-frame and to a processed version of the $t-1$ estimated attention.
-The later gave rise to the name, location sensitive attention, where the processed alignments from the previous time frames help determine the decoder previous location and hence, motivates the model to process future frames without unreasonable loops or skips.
-The alignments of the previous time step is processed by a 1D convolutional layer of 32 feature maps, each of 31-dimensions.
-The correlation between the encoder output feature vectors, the decoder output of the previous time-frame, and the processed alignment of the previous time-frame is estimated using a weighted fully connected layer with tanh activations followed by a softmax layer for a normalization purpose as described in \cite{shen2018natural}.
-The context vector has 1088 dimensions and is used as the input to the decoder, which is the next stage of the network.
+In the traditional Tacotron2 model, the attention learns correlations between text (phoneme representation) and audio.
+In the proposed AVTacotron2, we extend the attention module to learn correlations between text and facial controllers in addition to speech.
+The attention mechanism receives additional inputs which correspond to the visual features of the previous time step from the decoder.
+The learned attention weights, i.e. alignments, are processed by a 1D convolutional layer of 32 feature maps, each of 31-dimensions.
+The context vector has 1088 dimensions and is used as the input to the decoder network.

-\subsection{Decoder}
+\subsubsection{Decoder}

 The decoder stage of the Tacotron2 architecture is composed of two 1024-dimensional uni-directional LSTM layers.
 The decoder iteratively generates an embedding, from which all audio, video, and auxiliary information can be estimated.
-The input to the decoder at time-frame $t$ are the context vector at time-frame $t$ and a pre-processed version of the regressor output of the previous time-frame $t-1$.
+The input to the decoder at time-frame $t$ is the context vector at time-frame $t$ and a pre-processed version of the regressor output of the previous time-frame $t-1$.
 Preprocessing of the regressor outputs is done by the so-called Pre-net, which is composed of two 256-dimensional fully-connected layers with ReLU activations.
 Since the decoder generates embeddings that are asynchronous with the encoder output, the number of output embeddings $N_\text{decoder}$ is independent of the encoder output length $M$.
+The generated embedding for visual features can be split into lower half (lip movements) and upper half (facial expressions).
+In general, lip movements tend to be better correlated with what was spoken.
+To maximize the correlation with text, we experimented with two feedback approaches to the attention module --- \textit{full feedback}, where the input from the previous time step consisted of the full decoder output, and \textit{limited feedback}, where the input from the previous time step was restricted to audio and lower half facial features.